Quickstart

 Check the prerequisites and supported host platform

-You already have the Sixfab AI HAT+ kit on hand — the kit ships ready to assemble.
-Before you open the antistatic bag, confirm the host platform you'll mount it on and the few items the kit does not include are in front of you.
+You already have the Sixfab AI HAT+ kit on hand, and it ships ready to assemble.
+Before you start, confirm the host platform you'll mount it on and the few items the kit does not include are in front of you.

 What you'll need